 This entire experience reminded me of the battles we face working in legacy code.
-We don't know precisely what the system does, though we have a rough working knowledge of how it works and what it's supposed to do.
+We don’t know precisely what the system does, though we have a rough working knowledge of how it works and what it’s supposed to do.
 We only have one form of reliable feedback: the end result.
-We might have the chance to check a few intermediate steps in the process—I can roughly check the temperature of the water, the color and shape of the flowing coffee, the time to pour 2.5 ounces of espresso, and how much splatters out from my naked portafilter—but that feedback is inexact, like how wet or dry the puck of grounds feels after pulling the shot, or how much crema I find on top of the espresso.
-These forms of feedback tell me when I've got it all wrong, but don't help me know when I've got it right.
+We might manage to check a few intermediate steps in the process—I can roughly check the temperature of the water, the color and shape of the flowing coffee, the time to pour 2.5 ounces of espresso, and how much splatters out from my naked portafilter—but that feedback is inexact, like how wet or dry the puck of grounds feels after pulling the shot, or how much crema I find on top of the espresso.
+These forms of feedback tell me when I’ve got it all wrong, but don’t help me know when I’ve got it somewhat right.
+It certainly doesn’t help me know when I’m getting a little better.
 I can pull a 23-second shot of 2.5 ounces with a nice dark color and a healthy crema on top, then taste unrepentant bitterness in the shot.
 Unusable—but everything looked right!
 What the hell am I doing wrong?!

 A little dramatic, perhaps, but I think you’d agree, not entirely unrealistic.

 For my part, I won’t give up the search for a great espresso.
 I won’t let Silvia beat me.
 I will do the research, put in the practice, and figure out how to get consistent, delicious results.
 I have done it before, and I will do it again.
 I will have to read a lot of articles, try a bunch of strange-sounding techniques, run through a lot of beans that deserve better treatment than I’m likely to give them, and drink an unfortunate number of mediocre cappuccinos before I get there, but I shall get there.
 It will happen, because I believe I can learn to do it, I believe I will to learn to do it, and dammit, I want great cappuccino at home.